DiCode77/TGbot_cpp/README.md

 #  TGbot_cpp

 This is a test version of the bot, written in c++, the idea is simplicity and functionality, now the bot can receive requests, send messages, and respond to messages.

-Хочу підмітити що TGbot тестується поки тільки під macOS.
+I would like to note that TGbot is tested only under macOS.

 To use the bot: